Dave Fornell, editor of DAIC Magazine

 Imaging plays a key role in complex PCI and structural heart procedures.
 When Carroll started to develop the structural heart program in the 1990s, he brought in Quaife to become director of advanced imaging and James Chen, Ph.D., to become director of the newly created 3-D Imaging Lab.
 They helped create imaging techniques to enable several structural heart procedures, including working with Philips Healthcare to develop the EchoNavigator technology that allows fusion of both live fluoro with live transesophageal echo (TEE).
 The EchoNavigator technology is a foundation in all the structural heart procedures performed at UCHealth.
 Quaife shared his insights on the need for and development of advanced imaging with a step-by-step presentation in the VIDEO: The Role of Advanced Imaging in Structural Heart Interventions.

 Videos and articles created from this visit will be loaded as they are completed to DAIC's website on a dedicated University of Colorado Hospital landing page.
-There are already nine videos loaded to the page.
-Photos from the visit will be used with several upcoming articles, including a few in the Jan-Feb 2019 print issue.
-The interviews we filmed also will be used for upcoming articles.

 Take a Virtual Tour of the Cath and EP Labs